wp-plugins/woocommerce-smart-send-australian-shipping/readme.txt

 == Support ==

 Support is available at the [Codex Media website](http://codexmedia.com.au/support "Support");

+== Upgrade Notice ==

+Upgrade through dashboard for added admin options and better error reporting.

 == Changelog ==

+= 1.1 =

+- Added option for using live or test Smart Send API
+- Added option to specify if your product weights are in grams or kilograms
+- Improved error reporting
+- Minor code improvements

 = 1.0.1 =